sidebase/nuxt-session/README.md

 - ✔️ Configurable session duration
 - ✔️ Automatic session storage cleanup on expiry
 - ✔️ Transport method: Cookies

+Use the module-playground (see playground below) to play around with the module.

 ## Usage